PIYALI-RE-IIT/DC-Motor-Study/experiment/procedure.md

 3. Apply Ea through Knob1 and set E<sub>a</sub> to 8v.Click on 'Simulate' button.Observe motor armature current(mA),Speed(rpm).Now click on the connected wire to delete that and connect 2-3 ,click on 'simulate'.Observe generated emf E<sub>g</sub>

-4. Connect 4-3 ,click on 'Simulate' to see	E<sub>s</sub> value in DVM.Set E<sub>s</sub> to 63.2% of E<sub>g</sub> measured above through knob2.</sub>
+4. delete connection 2-3 and connect 4-3 ,click on 'Simulate' to see	E<sub>s</sub> value in DVM.Set E<sub>s</sub> to 63.2% of E<sub>g</sub> measured above through knob2.</sub>

 5. Switch ‘OFF’ the motor.
-Set ‘RESET’ switch to ‘READY’.Now switch the motor ‘ON’ and observe the 'Time Constant'.
+Set ‘RESET’ switch to ‘READY’.Now switch the motor ‘ON’,click on 'Simulate' and observe the 'Time Constant'.

 6. Click on 'Table' to take the observation data.Observe the Step Response.Now click on 'Result' button to find Motor Inertia and Transfer Function.Click on 'OK'.